camerond/phil/README.md

 ### Body content

 Generate a ton of body content with one method.
-This defaults to `"h1 p p h2 p ol h2 p ul"`, but you can pass it a string of whatever tags you like, including `blockquote`, other headings, and so on.
+This defaults to `"h1 p p h2 p ol h2 p ul"`, but you can pass it a string of whatever content tags you like, including `blockquote`, other headings, and so on.
+Blockquotes will contain multiple `<p>` elements, paragraphs will contain a few sentences, and most other tags will contain 3-15 words.

 ```ruby
 Phil.body_content